HELSINKI — Norway's landmark pledge to contribute to NATO's missile defense system will further complicate confidence-building relations with Russia.

 The government's commitment to the NATO missile defense system was made to NATO Secretary General Jens Stoltenberg, a former socialist prime minister of Norway, during three days of talks with senior ministers and defense officials in Oslo that ended on June 6.

 NATO, said Stoltenberg, wants Norway to bolster its contributions to the Western alliance and enhance its presence and role in the High North.

-NATO has not specified the precise nature of Norway's participation and contribution.
+NATO has not specified stopped short of pushing Norway on the precise nature of Norway's participation and contribution.